aoterodelaroza/acpdb/README.md

   * `MASK_NOANIONS` select only the subset entries that do not contain any anions.

+  * `MASK_NOCHARGED` select only the subset entries that involve only neutral species.

   * `MASK_RANGE` indicates a range starting at `start.i` up to `end.i`
     with `step.i`.
 The interpretation of `MASK_RANGE` varies depending